Visit the APhA Experience Zone

 Federal Legislation & Regulatory Issues • Grassroots Advocacy • Political Action Committee

 Public policies affect every aspect of how pharmacists, pharmacy technicians, and student pharmacists apply knowledge, experience, and skills to care for their patients.
 APhA’s Government Affairs team works to ensure pharmacists’ voices are heard by the federal government.
-Stop by the Advocacy Area on the 4th floor of the Convention Center for more information about current issues impacting pharmacists at the federal level and learn how APhA builds positive relationships with the elected officials responsible for making policy decisions that affect pharmacists.
+Stop by the Advocacy Area for more information about current issues impacting pharmacists at the federal level and learn how APhA builds positive relationships with the elected officials responsible for making policy decisions that affect pharmacists.

 APhA Election/Meet the Candidates

 The 2019 APhA Election officially opens for voting at approximately 5:00 pm (PT) on Friday, March 22.
-Cast your vote online or at the Elections Booth next to the Education Booth and Cyber Cafe.
+Cast your vote online or at the Elections Booth on Level 6.
 You can also meet the candidates for the APhA Board of Trustees, APhA-APPM and APhA-APRS, and SIG elections on Saturday, March 23, 11:00 am-11:45 am, at the entrance to the Exhibit Hall.
 Find out where they stand on issues impacting your practice and the entire profession.

 Stop by our booth to learn how the APhA Foundation is advancing patient care.
 Take an up-close look at the prestigious Bowl of Hygeia Award and the first Remington Honor Medal awarded in 1919.
 Spend time with recipients of APhA Foundation scholarships and incentive grants your donations have funded.
 Hear about our APhA2019 events: the 1953 Society Reception and APhA Foundation Annual Contributors’ Breakfast.
 Register to attend the Women in Pharmacy Leadership Development Forum.
 For more than 60 years, our pharmacy practice-based, collaborative research provides data supporting the critical role pharmacists play in improving patient health outcomes.